-Remove the calcar reamer and place the matching standard or high offset trial neck (as determined by templating) onto the broach post.
-Select the trial femoral head of desired diameter and neck length and reduce the hip to assess stability.
-Soft tissue tension can be improved by using the high offset trial neck instead of the standard offset trial neck without increasing leg length.
+Remove the calcar reamer and place the matching Long Straight or Neck Replacement trial neck onto the broach post.
+Select the trial femoral head of desired diameter and neck length.
+Reduce the hip to assess stability and range of motion.